mulesoft-assets/template-sfdc2sfdc-customobject-migration/README.md

 While [creating your application on CloudHub](http://www.mulesoft.org/documentation/display/current/Hello+World+on+CloudHub) (Or you can do it later as a next step), you need to go to Deployment > Advanced to set all environment variables detailed in **Properties to be configured** as well as the **mule.env**.

-Once your app is all set and started, supposing you choose as domain name `sfdccustomobjectsync` to trigger the use case you just need to hit `http://sfdccustomobjectsync.cloudhub.io/synccustomobjects` and report will be sent to the emails configured.
+Once your app is all set and started, supposing you choose as domain name `sfdccustomobjectmigration` to trigger the use case you just need to hit `http://sfdccustomobjectmigration.cloudhub.io/migratecustomobjects` and report will be sent to the emails configured.

 ## Running on premise <a name="runonopremise"/>
 Complete all properties in one of the property files, for example in [mule.prod.properties] (../blob/master/src/main/resources/mule.prod.properties) and run your app with the corresponding environment variable to use it.
 To follow the example, this will be `mule.env=prod`.

 After this, to trigger the use case you just need to hit the local http endpoint with the port you configured in your file.
-If this is, for instance, `9090` then you should hit: `http://localhost:9090/synccustomobjects` and this will create a CSV report and send it to the mails set.
+If this is, for instance, `9090` then you should hit: `http://localhost:9090/migratecustomobjects` and this will create a CSV report and send it to the mails set.

 ## Properties to be configured (With examples)<a name="propertiestobeconfigured"/>

-In order to use this Mule Kick you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
+In order to use this Mule Template you need to configure properties (Credentials, configurations, etc.) either in properties file or in CloudHub as Environment Variables.
 Detail list with examples:

 ### Application configuration
 + http.port `9090`